zarr-developers/geozarr-spec/CONTRIBUTING.md

 ### Definitions

-An **implementation** is a software library, tool, or application that reads or writes Zarr data conforming to one or more GeoZarr conventions (geo-proj, spatial, multiscales).
+An **implementation** is a software library, tool, or application that reads or writes Zarr data conforming to one or more GeoZarr conventions (proj, spatial, multiscales).

 A **qualifying implementation** is one that meets all of the criteria below.